QUARTERLY UPDATE

 He pauses, then adds: “But there’s a season for everything.
 This one has ended—but I’m grateful for what it’s given me.
 It’s equipped me to lead.”

-GIVING THANKS FOR THE PAST ACADEMIC YEAR
+GIVING THANKS FOR WHAT’S BEHIND

 Our 2025–2026 academic year concluded with examinations on 22 May.
 We thank God for His sustaining grace throughout a busy and fruitful year—our final one in Newcastle before our relocation to Oxford this summer.